TERMS AND CONDITIONS OF BUSINESS

 12.2 The Publisher shall invoice the Advertiser on or at any time after the Final Copy Date and the Advertiser shall pay each invoice submitted by the Publisher:

-(a) within 30 days of the date of the invoice unless agreed otherwise in writing by the Supplier’s financial controller or managing director;
+(a) within 30 days of the date of the invoice unless agreed otherwise in writing by the Publisher’s financial controller or managing director;

-(b) in full and in cleared funds to a bank account nominated in writing by the Supplier; and
+(b) in full and in cleared funds to a bank account nominated in writing by the Publisher; and

 (c) time for payment shall be of the essence of the Contract.